 - Any infractions regarding people exhibiting violent, threatening or abusive behavior will be assessed by the Disciplinary Committee in conjunction with the match officials and may result in suspensions or bans

 - Players that consistently exhibit conduct towards officials and other players that, while not worthy of a suspension as an individual act, is constant in nature and deemed negative to the playing environment of the competition will be issued a warning.
-If the individual does not improve their conduct following the warning they can be suspended
+If the individual does not improve their conduct following the warning they will be removed from the tournament.

 - Any abuse to officials, verbal or physical will not be tolerated and will face disciplinary actions

-- Any player that receives three technical fouls or three unsportsmanlike fouls during the course of the tournament will removed for the venue for the duration of the event
+- Any player that receives three technical fouls during the course of the tournament will be removed from the tournament.

 Registration and Participation

-- The team contact must register all of their team’s players with NB PCYC by the cut-off date (24/4).
+- The team contact must register all of their team’s players with The U League by the cut-off date for the torunament.

-- Players must play at least two pool games to compete in the finals.
+- Players must play two of their teams games to be eligible for the finals.

 Competition points, forfeits & Fines